Raku/6.d-prep/TODO/README.md

 documented, and are in use, but they're not part of 6.c language (e.g. `Str.parse-base`)

+## Experimental Features

+See which features that currently require `use experimental` are solid enough to make them non-experimental in 6.d

 ## See if we can nail down the META6.json spec

 And codify it as tests in roast.
 Even if entire spec won't be done, would be nice to